Aberdyfi: Recreation

 Popular recreational activities focus on the beach and watersports, such as windsurfing, kitesurfing, fishing, crabbing, sailing, and canoeing on the estuary.

 The Dovey Yacht Club has a prominent position on the river front of the village.
 It was founded in 1949 and helped develop the popularity of the GP14 dinghy class.
 It organises races for dinghies throughout the season on the estuary of the River Dyfi.

 The Aberdovey Golf Club, founded in 1892, is a famous 18 hole links course located near the railway station.
 It is world-renowned, having been described frequently and lyrically in the press by Bernard Darwin, the famed golf writer, who was a notable member of the club.
 In 1895, it was the location of the first Welsh Golfing Union Championship.
 Current members include Ian Woosnam and Peter Baker.

-Located by the Aberdovey Golf Club is Aberdyfi Football club boasting one of the best football pitches in Mid-Wales.
-The football team won the Welsh Amateur Cup Competition in 1934.
+Located by the Aberdovey Golf Club was Aberdyfi Football Club until they folded in 2022.
+The football team won the Welsh Amateur Cup Competition in 1935.

 The Aberdyfi Rowing Club rows in the Dyfi Estuary and Cardigan Bay and takes part in races all round the coast of Wales and internationally.
 They row 24’ long Celtic longboats, with four rowers (each with one oar) and a cox.
 They have three of these traditional Welsh boats with fixed seats and use these for races in Wales.

 The Aberdovey Literary Institute, founded in 1882, is situated on the river front.
 The deeds of 1923 state it was established in perpetuity as "a non-sectarian, non-political place of recreation, education and social intercourse including ... reading rooms, writing rooms, library, billiard rooms, concert rooms ..."

 Neuadd Dyfi is a community hall, conference centre and theatre owned by the village for village activities.
 It caters for a range of local organisations and events.